Closed form optimal exercise boundary of the American put option

 { \leftskip=2.6cm \rightskip=2.6cm

-We present three models of stock price with time-dependent interest rate, dividend yield, and volatility, respectively, that allow for explicit forms of the optimal exercise boundary of the American put option.
-The optimal exercise boundary satisfies nonlinear integral equation of Volterra type.
+We present three models of stock price with time-dependent interest rate, dividend yield, and volatility, respectively, that allow for explicit forms of the optimal exercise boundary of the finite maturity American put option.
+The optimal exercise boundary satisfies the nonlinear integral equation of Volterra type.
 We choose time-dependent parameters of the model so that the integral equation for the exercise boundary can be solved in the closed form.
-We also define the contracts of put type with time-dependent strike price that support the explicit optimal exercise boundary.
-All these results can be used as approximations to the standard model with constant parameters, i.e., geometric Brownian motion process. }
+We also define the contracts of put type with time-dependent strike price that support the explicit optimal exercise boundary. }

 \footnote{{\it Mathematics Subject Classification 2010.} Primary 91G20, 60G40.
 Secondary 60J60, 35R35, 45G10.}

 \footnote{{\it Key words and phrases:} American put option, geometric Brownian motion, optimal stopping, free-boundary problem, integral equation.}